term-world/topia-assignments-project-assignment/README.md

 The Golden Rule applies in this case, however, to say that _if the code doesn't function, the project **is not complete**_.

+For nearly every project, the code to implement a given project will exist in another repository.
+It is your job to provide the link to this work in documentation below and in the [docs/progress.md](docs/progress.md) file.

 #### Final project presentation

 During the time allocated to our course final exam, partnerships are expected to